-Designed after the classic New England Crosby Cat designed boats, the Selina II was built in 1926 at Sweets Shipyard in Greenport, NY.
-At 41’6″ overall length she is the largest of the surviving vintage catboats.
-Her 16′ beam makes her incredibly roomy and stable, the ultimate in sailing comfort.
+Designed after the classic New England Crosby Cat designed boats, the Selina II was built in 1926 at Sweets Shipyard in Greenport, NY as a family yacht for the Hirds of Deering Harbor on Shelter Island.
+At 41 feet 6 inches overall length, she is the largest of the surviving vintage catboats.
+Her 16-foot beam makes her incredibly roomy and stable, the ultimate in sailing comfort.

-In the fall of 1980, an extensive restoration was begun to keep the Selina II in sailing condition.
-Fifty-five new white oak ribs had to be fashioned, bent and installed.
-Additional flooring timbers were required, and then a replacement of the cockpit and cabin interior which had been removed to reveal the ribs.
-Except for some changes in the galley and storage areas, as well as accommodations for navigational and safety aids, the Selina II has been kept as nearly possible true to her original design, including a full 6’2″ headroom in the open saloon.
+In the fall of 1980, an extensive restoration effort was begun to keep the Selina II in sailing condition.
+Fifty-five new white oak ribs had to be fashioned, bent, and installed.
+Additional flooring timbers were required, and then a replacement of the cockpit and cabin interior, which had been removed to reveal the ribs.
+Except for some changes in the galley and storage areas, as well as accommodations for navigational and safety aids, the Selina II has been kept as true to her original design as possible, including a full 6-foot 2-inch headroom in the open saloon.

-In 2001-2002 another round of restoration took place in James Richardson’s boat yard in Lloyds MD under the direction of shipwright Tom Howell.
-An additional 15 ribs were replaced, 20 planks, her stem, stern post, transom, 1/2 of her keelson & keel bolts, cat walks/deck and a complete mast step fitting.
-Chain plates & dorade boxes were added, and the forepeak reconfigured to allow the addition of a forward hatch.
-A chain locker was added to the fo’c’sle creating a vberth for additional sleeping quarters.
+In 2001-2002, another round of restoration took place in James Richardson’s boatyard in Lloyds, MD, under the direction of shipwright Tom Howell.
+An additional 15 ribs were replaced, 20 planks, her stem, sternpost, transom, half of her keelson and keel bolts, catwalks/deck, and a complete mast step fitting.
+Chain plates and dorade boxes were added, and the forepeak reconfigured to allow the addition of a forward hatch.
+A chain locker was added to the fo’c’sle, creating a berth for additional sleeping quarters.

-Her ship’s complement has included children, grandchildren, and great grandchildren of her original owners.
-After seventy-five years of plying the waters of Long Island, the Selina II came to her new home on the Eastern Shore of the Chesapeake Bay in 2001.
-She sails in and around the Miles River area of the Eastern Shore from her berth in St. Michaels MD, offering Chesapeake Bay Charters like day sails, romantic sunset champagne cruises, and specialties like engagements & elopements.
+Her ship’s complement has included children, grandchildren, and great-grandchildren of her original owners.
+After 75 years of plying the waters of Long Island, the Selina II came to her new home on the Eastern Shore of the Chesapeake Bay in 2001.
+She sails in and around the Miles River area of the Eastern Shore from her berth in St. Michaels, MD, offering Chesapeake Bay charters like day sails, romantic sunset champagne cruises, and specialties like engagements and elopements.